 As of the date of this Prospectus, the Emerging Markets Core ETF can invest in the following countries that have been designated as Approved Markets by the Advisor: Brazil, Chile, China, Colombia, Czech Republic, Egypt, Greece, Hungary, India, Indonesia, Kuwait, Malaysia, Mexico, Peru, the Philippines, Poland, Qatar, Saudi Arabia, South Africa, South Korea, Taiwan, Thailand, Turkey, and United Arab Emirates.
-In determining what countries are eligible markets for the Portfolio, the Advisor may consider various factors, including without limitation, the data, analysis, and classification of countries published or disseminated by the International Bank for Reconstruction and Development (commonly known as the World Bank), the International Finance Corporation, FTSE International, and MSCI.
+In determining what countries are eligible markets for the Portfolio, the Advisor may consider various factors, including without limitation, the classification of countries published or disseminated by international cooperatives and global development institutions, such as the International Bank for Reconstruction and Development (commonly known as the World Bank) and the International Finance Corporation, and widely recognized global index providers, such as FTSE Russell and MSCI.
 The countries designated as Approved Markets will change from time to time.
 In addition, the countries in which the Portfolio actually holds investments will change from time to time.
 To determine whether a company is related to an emerging market country, the Advisor will consider various factors, such as where the company is organized or maintains its principal place of business, the principal trading market of the company, what government, agency or instrumentality issued or guaranteed the security, where the company's revenues or profits are derived, and whether the company is in the Portfolio's benchmark.